ahtihsrah15harshitha/Project-CSEH-/README.md

 ---

 ## 🖥️ Usage
- To analyze the strength of the password on a scale of 0-4
+-- To analyze the strength of the password on a scale of 0-4 -- To generate wordlist of various combinations using the input values(name,pet,dob,extra) -- To save the generated wordlist into a readable text file
 ### ▶️ GUI Mode
 ```bash
 python gui_pa.py